paturikaustubh/karmetric/README.md

 ## 🚀 Key Features

-- **Smart Idle Detection**: Doesn't just check for mouse movements.
-It listens for active audio streams (Teams calls, Zoom, Videos) and "Keep Awake" power requests (Presentations, Fullscreen Video).
+- **Idle Detection**: Marks you as "Away" if your keyboard/mouse are inactive for 5 minutes.
-- **Automatic Session Management**: Automatically checks you in when you start working and checks you out when you are away.
+- **Automatic Check In**: Starts a session when you return from being idle.
 - **Midnight Aware**: Correctly handles sessions that span across midnight, splitting them into two logical daily records.
 - **Offline First**: Stores all session data in a local SQLite database.
 - **No "Time Travel" Bugs**: Robust logic handles system sleep/wake cycles to prevent corrupt data entries.